nuejs/nue/packages/nuejs.org/docs/single-page-applications.md

 # Single-page applications `TODO`
-Nue is a multi-page application builder.
-That is: you can use the same content-first approach to build content-heavy applications and single-page applications.
+Nue is a general- use web application builder.
+That is: you can use the same development approach to build content-heavy applications and single-page applications.

 [.note]
   ### Note